Improved energy barrier in higher-dimensional hypergraph product codes: Conclusion and outlook

-Researchers have shown that the redundancy provided by higher-dimensional hypergraph products is enough for soundness and confinement~\cite{campbell2019theory,Quintavalle2021single}.
-Several works also demonstrate the effectiveness of a redundant set of parity checks for simultaneously handling measurement and qubit errors~\cite{fujiwara2014ability,Ashikhmin2020quantum,Delfosse2022beyond}.
-However, it remains an open question how to establish a general framework for introducing redundancy that is sufficient for confinement across different code families.
+The redundancy provided by higher-dimensional hypergraph products is sufficient for achieving soundness and confinement~\cite{campbell2019theory,Quintavalle2021single}.
+Several works have also demonstrated the effectiveness of redundant parity check sets for simultaneously handling measurement and qubit errors~\cite{fujiwara2014ability,Ashikhmin2020quantum,Delfosse2022beyond}.
+However, establishing a general framework for introducing redundancy that ensures both confinement and macroscopic energy barriers remains an open question.

-Additionally, quantum expander codes present an intriguing example, as they exhibit confinement despite lacking check redundancy.
-This inspires the thought to explore alternative methods of providing confinement beyond redundancy or expansion, such as symmetries~\cite{sam2020symmetry,charles2023self,roberts2017pra}.
-Moreover, quantum expander codes exhibit unique statistical properties, as demonstrated in Ref.~\cite{hong2024quantum,yin2024low,placke2024topological,deroeck2024ldpc}.
+In contrast, quantum expander codes exhibit confinement even without check redundancy.
+This inspires the thought to explore alternative methods of providing confinement beyond redundancy or expansion, such as symmetries~\cite{sam2020symmetry,charles2023self}.
+Furthermore, quantum expander codes display unique statistical properties that may intrigue researchers, as demonstrated in recent studies~\cite{hong2024quantum,yin2024low,placke2024topological,deroeck2024ldpc}.

-Moreover, quantum codes with large energy barriers are conjectured to support local decoders~\cite{Leverrier_2015,Fawzi_2018,kubica2019cellular,niko2017local,Hastings2014decoding,dennis2002topological,herold2015cellular,Breuckmann2018Scalable,dauphinais2017fault,Pastawski2011quantum,vasmer2021cellular}, based on intuition from statistical mechanics.
+Finally, quantum codes with macroscopic energy barriers are conjectured to support local decoders~\cite{Leverrier_2015,Fawzi_2018,kubica2019cellular,niko2017local,Hastings2014decoding,dennis2002topological,herold2015cellular,Breuckmann2018Scalable,dauphinais2017fault,Pastawski2011quantum,vasmer2021cellular}, based on intuition from statistical mechanics.
 In such systems, local cooling processes can reduce system energy, suggesting that for codes with macroscopic energy barriers, a simple iterative local process could function effectively as a decoder.
 However, the design of local decoders for higher-dimensional hypergraph product codes remains an open research question.